-- Three (03) new case admitted in the CTU and eleven (11) other cases were discharged. - MSF is supporting case management at the CTU in Malakal town and POC. - MSF completed the rehabilitation of the former COVID 19 isolation center and awaiting official opening on Monday. - A technical team consisting of MOH and WHO Country Office has been deployed to Malakal to support ongoing response. - IMC received cholera kits provided from WHO country office to start case management at Malakal hospital and establish ORP sites. - The state ministry of health with support IMC continue to conduct triage in health facilities for cholera and referring cases to Malakal Teaching Hospital. - The SMOH with support from WHO and partners continue to set up handwashing facilities at established ORP sites in the affected areas. - The SMOH with support from WHO continue to preposition standardized Case Management charts and cholera Case Definition to CTUs (HFs, and ORPs and CTUs/CTCs).
+- Four (04) new case admitted in the CTU, and seventeen (17) cases were discharged. - Nine (9) oral rehydration points (ORPs) have been established (7 Supported by IMC and 2 by IOM), a total of 121 cases were treated in the ORPs and discharged within 4 hours. - MSF is supporting case management at the CTU in Malakal town and POC. - MSF completed the rehabilitation of the former COVID 19 isolation center and awaiting official opening on Monday. - A technical team consisting of MOH and WHO Country Office has been deployed to Malakal to support ongoing response. - IMC received cholera kits provided from WHO country office to start case management at Malakal hospital and establish ORP sites. - The state ministry of health with support IMC continue to conduct triage in health facilities for cholera and referring cases to Malakal Teaching Hospital. - The SMOH with support from WHO and partners continue to set up handwashing facilities at established ORP sites in the affected areas.

+The SMOH with support from WHO continue to preposition standardized Case Management charts and cholera Case Definition to CTUs (HFs, and ORPs and CTUs/CTCs).